JosephYostos/Compliance-workshop/03-security-policies/assignment.md

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/JosephYostos/Compliance-workshop/main/03-security-policies/mainfest/2.6-hipstershop-policy.yaml
 ```
-we will have to go back and make a modification to our PCI Restriction to completely enable our microsegmentation.
+Make a modification to PCI Restriction to enable microsegmentation.
 Right now the PCI policy allows communication between all the 'pci=true' pods.
-We want to pass this decision to the 'app-hipstershop' tier so we will apply the following update:
+You want to pass this decision to the 'app-hipstershop' tier so apply the following update:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/JosephYostos/Compliance-workshop/main/03-security-policies/mainfest/2.7-pci-policy-update.yaml
 ```

-Once this is applied, the policy inside of the 'app-hipstershop' tier should apply and give us microsegmentation inside of our application namespace.
+Once this is applied, the policy inside of the 'app-hipstershop' tier should apply and give microsegmentation inside your application namespace.
 The Policy Board should show traffic being allowed by most of our policies:

 ![Image Description](../assets/policy-microsegmentation.png)